Pomax/socketless/README.md

 ### Event Handlers

 - `onConnect()`, called when the client has connected to the server
-- `onDisconnect(details)`, called when the client gets disconnected by the server
+- `onDisconnect()`, called when the client gets disconnected by the server